KuvashneeNaidoo/Online-Store/README.md

 ## Installation
 The git clone command can be used to install this respository to your local machine.

-* First, create a directory using the cd command
+* First, open up your terminal or command prompt, and clone the repository using the git clone command followed by pasting the https link below.

-* In your terminal or command promot, clone the repository by copying the link below
+This will create a folder for the repository downloaded, that is Online-Store.
 ```git clone
 https://github.com/KuvashneeNaidoo/Online-Store.git
 ```